Olga-smart/FSD4/readme.md

 #### Presenter

 Presenter is associated with Model and View by Observer pattern and acts as the middleman between them.
-It has only 1 public method - inform(eventType, data).
-That is, all we can do with the Presenter is to notify it that some event happened.
+View and Model notify it when some event happened.
 And then the Presenter decides what to do with this information.
 Presenter subscribes to Model and View events at the time of slider initialization.

 ![Class diagram: presenter perspective](./images_for_readme/class-diagram_presenter-perspective.drawio.svg "Class diagram: presenter perspective")

 *Class diagram: presenter perspective*

 When user moves the slider, a whole chain of events is triggered, which is shown in the 2 diagrams below.
-We omitted such optional objects as min/max labels and panel to make information easier to understand.
+We omitted such optional objects as min and max labels to make information easier to understand.

 ![Communication diagram](./images_for_readme/communication-diagram.drawio.svg "Communication diagram")